-- Talk to their child about school and what goes on there.
-Take a positive interest in their child's work and educational progress - Instil the value of education and regular school attendance within the home - Encourage their child to look to the future and have aspirations - Contact the school if their child is absent to let them know the reason why and the expected date of return.
-Follow this up with a note where possible. - Avoid unnecessary absences.
-Wherever possible make appointments for the Doctors, Dentists etc. outside of school hours. - Ask the school for help if their child is experiencing difficulties - Inform the school of any change in circumstances that may impact on their child's attendance. - Support the school; take every opportunity to get involved in their child's education, form a positive relationship with school and acknowledge the importance of children receiving the same messages from both school and home - Encourage routine at home, for example, bed times, home work, preparing school bag and uniform the evening before
+• Talk to their child about school and what goes on there.
+Take a positive interest in their child's work and educational progress

+• Instil the value of education and regular school attendance within the home

+• Encourage their child to look to the future and have aspirations

+• Contact the school if their child is absent to let them know the reason why and the expected date of return.
+Follow this up with a note where possible.

+• Avoid unnecessary absences.
+Wherever possible make appointments for the Doctors, Dentists etc. outside of school hours.

+• Ask the school for help if their child is experiencing difficulties

+• Inform the school of any change in circumstances that may impact on their child's attendance.

+• Support the school; take every opportunity to get involved in their child's education, form a positive relationship with school and acknowledge the importance of children receiving the same messages from both school and home

+• Encourage routine at home, for example, bed times, home work, preparing school bag and uniform the evening before

-- Not keep their child off school to go shopping, to help at home or to look after other members of the family - Avoid taking their child on family holidays during term-time.
+• Not keep their child off school without a good reason, i.e. illness, family circumstances such as a bereavement etc, not to go shopping, have a haircut, celebrate a birthday, to help at home or to look after other members of the family

+• Avoid taking their child on family holidays during term-time.